Anashel-RPG/anashel-utils/README.md

 - **Adaptive Merging**: Merge two LoRA models with adaptive merge strategies.
 - **Manual Weight Merging**: Support for traditional weighted merging, allowing users to force specific weights.
+- **NEW!
+Additive Merging**: Use 100% of one LoRA and add a specific percentage of another, perfect for enhancing similar concepts.
 - **Mix or Weighted Options**: Choose from single weighted, or create mixed versions for 25%, 50%, and 75% weights automatically.
 - **User-Friendly Guidance**: Easy-to-follow prompts guide you through the setup.